breizeway/songbird/README.md

 Enter SongBird.
 A simple markdown editor and previewer that always displays the entirety of the text at the same time.
 When you enter preview mode (or when the window is resized) the text is analyzed and the additional columns are generated and scrolled to the correct location so that all text is visible, each column a continuation of the previous one.

-It also has custom extended markdown syntax to enable chord notations in exactly the spot you want them.
+The priviewer also allowes extended markdown syntax to add chord notations in exactly the spot you want them.
 Use the pipe character (`|`) to denote the start and end of a chord notation.
 For example, the lyrics...

 ```
 Cause I'm |E|in too |A|deep